CQCL/Quantinuum-hackathons/README.md

 Quantinuum Nexus allows you to develop, execute, manage, and share all your quantum projects on one easy-to-use cloud platform.
 If you have been given a Quantinuum Nexus account as part of this hackathon, please login to Nexus and open the Nexus Lab Jupyter environment.
-Once in the Lab workspace, click on the Git icon in the left-most panel, clone this repository and open work through the example notebooks.
+Once in the Lab workspace, click on the Git icon in the left-most panel, clone this repository, open the example notebooks and work through the examples.

 ## Documentation